Sajannavar/Python-GitHub-Automation-Tool/README.md

-# Python-GitHub-Automation-Tool
-Here's a sample `README.md` file for your Git Automation Tool:

----

 # Git Automation Tool

 A simple and efficient **Git Automation Tool** built with Python and Tkinter to manage Git repositories with ease.
 This tool allows you to clone repositories, manage branches, view modified files, and push changes—all through a user-friendly graphical interface.